The Poet X

-The Poet X, published March 6, 2018 by HarperTeen, is a young adult novel by Elizabeth Acevedo.
+The Poet X, published March 6, 2018 by Quill Tree Books, is a young adult novel by Elizabeth Acevedo.
 Fifteen-year-old Xiomara, also known as "X" or "Xio," works through the tension and conflict in her family by writing poetry.
 The Poet X addresses themes of patriarchy, sexism, and objectification of young women through X's experiences.
-The book, a New York Times bestseller, was well received and won multiple awards at the 2019 Youth Media Awards.
+The book, a New York Times bestseller, was well received and won multiple awards at the 2019 Youth Media Awards as well as the Carnegie Medal for Writing.

 Plot

 Xiomara Batista is a fifteen-year-old Dominican teenager living in Harlem who loves to write poetry.
 Though she longs to share it with the world, her religious mother is only concerned with her being confirmed, which has been put off for three years.
 She feels inferior to her brother Xavier (affectionately called Twin), as he receives much praise for his work.

 During the school year, she develops a love for her lab partner, Aman.
 However, the relationship is broken when her mother sees them kissing on a train.
 Eventually, her mother finds her poetry, forcing a confrontation between the two.

 Banned book controversy

-The Banned Book Project of Carnegie Mellon University identifies this book as banned.
-In a Federal District Court case in North Carolina, parents asserted The Poet X was anti-Christian and violated their right to freedom of religion.
-The court dismissed the case, citing the widely-held judicial principle that education is not indoctrination.
+The Banned Book Project of Carnegie Mellon University identifies the book as banned.
+In a Federal District Court case in North Carolina, parents asserted The Poet X was Anti-Christian and violated their right to freedom of religion.
+The court dismissed the case, citing the widely held judicial principle that education is not indoctrination.

+Themes

+Scholars have emphasized the important of visibility and voice in The Poet X. Rebecca Foote described Xiomara's development as becoming "unhide-able" highlights how poetry allows her to resist being silenced and assert her identity.
+The novel also explores Afro-Latinidad and Dominican identity, particularly through Xiomara's experience with her religious mother and her community.
+As discussed in LatinoUSA, Acevedo's work centers "the complexities of Afro-Latinidad" and the importance of finding one's voice, as Xiomara did through poetry.

+Style

+The Poet X is a novel in verse, reflecting Acevedo's background in spoken word poetry.
+The poetic form emphasized voice and emotional expression.
+As expressed in a review by The Poetry Society, the novel showcases Acevedo's strength as a poet, using verse to convey Xiomara's internal thoughts and experiences as a young Afro-Latina woman.
+Critics also highlight how poetry functions as a tool for identity formation.
+Foote notes that Xiomara's writing allows her to claim visibility and express herself in ways that were forbidden for her.